peeerpioneers/SentiScrape/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This section to tells people about which versions of our project are currently being supported with security updates.

 | Version | Supported          |